-The campground at Anastasia State Park is among the best Florida has to offer, especially if you are seeking a back-to-nature experience with a high level of privacy afforded by dense vegetation around virtually every campsite I observed.
+The campground at Anastasia State Park is among the best Florida has to offer: a back-to-nature experience with a high level of privacy afforded by dense vegetation around virtually every campsite I observed.

 The beach stretches four miles along the Atlantic coast, wrapping around the northern point of Anastasia Island at the St. Augustine Inlet.